backwards-limited/ansible-backwards/ansible-2-course/docs/vm-installation.md

 ![Ubuntu user](images/ubuntu-user.png)

-For this (noddy) VM setup, we don't actually care about security, so I went for a weak password of **password**.
+For this (noddy) VM setup, we don't actually care about security, so I went for a weak password of **password** and automatic login.